 Grinding your freshly roasted coffee beans prior to brewing is a crucial step to coffee perfection.
-Those lacking the mysterious and closely guarded knowledge of using a coffee mill simply load it halfheartedly with coffee beans and let it rip without any concern for particle size and consistency.
+Those lacking the mysterious and closely guarded knowledge of using a blade coffee grinder simply load it halfheartedly with coffee beans and let it rip without any concern for particle size and consistency.
 Well, it’s time to put an end to that!

-In this article I’ll lay out the pros and cons of using an electric blade grinder and give you my technique for using it properly.
+In this article, I’ll lay out the pros and cons of using an electric blade grinder and give you my technique for using it properly.

 You control the fineness of the coffee grind by how long you let the blades chop up the beans.
 In theory, the longer you run it, the smaller the particle size.

 Since it’s operated manually, and hence has no settings for grinds, you do need to be familiar with what different grinds look like.
 Know your appropriate grind size for your brewing method and you’ll know when to stop grinding the coffee.

 Three Benefits of a Blade Grinder for Coffee